 Job Offer and Employment Contract

-PIBA will convey to _______ job offers for selected applicants in the form of a scanned SEC signed by the employer.
+PIBA will convey to ____SESA___ job offers for selected applicants in the form of a scanned SEC signed by the employer.

 The SEC will set out the worker's employment conditions including, permissible deductions from the worker's salary which shall be in accordance with Israeli laws, regulations, rules, procedures and extension orders (or collective agreements if relevant).